LlewVallis/UrmwReplayMod/README.md

 * Direct messages are not picked up by the recorder.
 A direct message is detected with the `➛` character.

 ## Building
+Note, due to an issue with Forge Gradle, Java 8 must be used to build the mod.

 Make sure your sub-projects are up-to-date: `git submodule update --init --recursive`

-For compiling 1.7.10, you must run `./gradlew :jGui:1.7.10:setupDecompWorkspace :1.7.10:setupDecompWorkspace` once after the initial clone.
-This may take quite some time.

 ### No IDE
 You can build the mod by running `./gradlew build` (or just `./gradlew shadowJar`).
 You can then find the final jar files in `versions/$MCVERSION/build/libs/`.